- Academic Technology

 Maximizing learning (both informal and formal) means creating on-demand learning resources in formats your people will actually want to use.
 According to Forrester Research, employees are 75 percent more likely to watch a video than to read documents, emails or web articles.
 This means that video has a crucial part to play in creating the right level of engagement with learning content.

-One of the most important things video can offer is the vital presence of a trainer or subject-matter expert that other formats lack.
+One of the most important things video can offer is the vital presence of a trainer or subject-matter expert, which other formats lack.
 Having a presenter, even when recorded, helps learners concentrate on material more effectively and allows them to better absorb important concepts.

 Face-to-face, instructor-led training (ILT) has long been the dominant method used to deliver employee training and development.
 The advantages of learning directly from experts are clear: instructors can easily adapt to learners’ needs, learners focus more on the subject materials, and learners have the ability to receive immediate feedback.